risk-first/website/menagerie/Schedule-Risk.md

 **Schedule Risk** is very pervasive, and really underlies _everything_ we do.
 People _want_ things, but they _want them at a certain time_.
 We need to eat and drink every day, for example.
 We might value having a great meal, but not if we have to wait three weeks for it.

-And let's go completely philosophical for a second:  If you were _completely immortal_, you'd probably not feel the need to buy _anything_.
+And let's go completely philosophical for a second:  If you were completely immortal, you'd probably not feel the need to buy _anything_.
 You'd clearly have no _needs_, and anything you wanted, you could create yourself within your infinite time-budget.
+Rocks don't need money, after all.

 Let's look at some specific kinds of **Schedule Risk**.